grzegorz914/homebridge-enphase-envoy/README.md

 ## Configuration
 1. Use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) to configure the plugin (strongly recomended), or update your configuration file manually.
 See `sample-config.json` in this repository for a sample or add the bottom example to Your config.json file.
+2. In `refreshInterval` You can set the data refresh time in seconds.
+3. If `maxPowerDetected` You can set the maximum power in Watt, if the production Power will be => `maxPowerDetected` then You get notyfication from HomeKit.

 <p align="left">
   <a href="https://github.com/grzegorz914/homebridge-enphase-envoy"><img src="https://raw.githubusercontent.com/grzegorz914/homebridge-enphase-envoy/master/graphics/ustawienia.png" height="150"></a>